cockroachdb/docs/src/current/cockroachcloud/free-trial.md

 ## Add payment methods

+During the free trial, an Organization Admin can [add a credit card]({% link cockroachcloud/billing-management.md %}) in the CockroachDB Cloud Console or [subscribe through the AWS Marketplace]({% link cockroachcloud/billing-management.md %}?filters=marketplace) (pay as you go).
+You can also [contact Sales](https://cockroachlabs.com/contact-sales) during the trial to learn more about CockroachDB and consider invoice billing.

+{{site.data.alerts.callout_info}}
-During the free trial, an Organization Admin can add a credit card in the CockroachDB Cloud Console.
-To avoid service disruption and possible data loss, be sure to enter a payment method before your free trial ends.
+Callout: To avoid service disruption and possible data loss, be sure to enter a payment method or be in communication with Sales before your free trial ends.

-You can also contact Sales during the trial to learn more about CockroachDB and available billing methods.
+{{site.data.alerts.end}}

-If the trial ends and a credit card has not been provided, a grace period begins where the cluster's capabilities are limited, data remains accessible, and the cluster will be fully restored if a credit card is added.
-Any charges accrued during the grace period will be billed to the credit card.
-If the end of the grace period is reached and no credit card has been added, the cluster is deleted.
+If the trial ends and a payment method has not been provided, a three-day grace period begins where your organization’s clusters operate normally, but you are restricted from modifying their configuration, for example, to scale up or down, or update regions.

+The cluster will be fully restored if a payment method is added.
+Any charges accrued during the grace period will be billed to the payment method.

+{{site.data.alerts.callout_danger}}
+If the end of the grace period is reached and no payment method has been added, all clusters in the organization are deleted.
+{{site.data.alerts.end}}

 ## Get started